lyft/confidant/docs/README.md

 2. The docs are published to [docs/confidant](https://github.com/lyft/confidant.github.io/tree/master/docs/confidant) in a directory named after every tagged commit in this repo.
 Thus, on every tagged release there are snapped docs.

+// CRTODO: add documentation and CHANGELOG for group support